E-ARK-Software/earkweb/docs/user_guide_webui.md

 ### Django administration

-*earkweb* is based on the [Django framework](https://docs.djangoproject.com) which provides an admin interface.
+The web application is based on the [Django framework](https://docs.djangoproject.com) which provides an admin interface.
 It reads metadata from the models to provide a quick, model-centric interface where administrators can manage content.

 ### Flower